catsclaw/triumphweb/content/play/blurbs.md

 Names of other characters in bold indicate potential romantic relationships, if both players consent to play that but please note that other romances are possible and, if both players consent, encouraged.

+If you prefer, you can download this listing <a href="/play/Triumph Character Blurbs.pdf">as a pdf</a>.

 <style>
   .triumph_list { background-color: #f2bc29 !important }